Mark Teixeira: 2012

 On March 1, 2012, Teixeira hired Casey Close of Excel Sports Management to be his agent.
 This came almost a year after Teixeira parted ways with Boras.
-Close also represents fellow Yankees Derek Jeter and Masahiro Tanaka, as well as Ryan Howard.
+Close also represented fellow Yankees Derek Jeter and Masahiro Tanaka, as well as Ryan Howard.

 Throughout the 2012 season, Teixeira was plagued with several health issues and injuries such as a "persistent and almost debilitating" cough caused by severe congestion of the bronchi, wrist inflammation, and a calf strain.
+In July, former teammate Vicente Padilla accused Teixiera of being racist against Hispanic players during his time in Texas; Teixeira denied the claims.

 Teixeira spent some time on the disabled list with the calf strain from late August until early September.
 After committing a disputed double play in a 5-4 loss against the Orioles, Teixeira aggravated his calf and was put on the DL again.
 He would eventually return for the season finale against the Red Sox.
 He finished the 2012 season with a .251 batting average, 24 home runs, and 84 RBI in 123 games played.
 The Yankees would again make the playoffs, but lose to the Tigers in a 4-game sweep of the 2012 ALCS.
 Following the season, Teixeira won the 2012 Gold Glove Award for American League first basemen.
 He won a Fielding Bible Award as the best fielding first baseman in MLB.
-He named the Yankees' nominee for the 2012 Roberto Clemente Award.
+He was named the Yankees' nominee for the 2012 Roberto Clemente Award.